Diet in diabetes: Cholesterol

-At this time the ADA does not have a specific recommendation for dietary cholesterol intake.
+As at 2019 the ADA does not have a specific recommendation for dietary cholesterol intake.
 A causal link between dietary cholesterol consumption and cardiovascular disease has not been established.

 Protein

 Historically, there has been concern about the level of protein consumption in individuals who have diabetes induced kidney disease; however, there is no evidence that low protein diets improve kidney function.
-There is no evidence that individuals with diabetes induced kidney disease need to restrict protein intake less than an average person's intake.
+There is no evidence that individuals with diabetes induced kidney disease need to restrict protein intake more than an average person's intake.

 Specific diets

 Low-carbohydrate diet

 For type 1 diabetics, there is a lack of definitive evidence of the usefulness of low-carbohydrate diets due to limited study of this topic.
-A recent meta-analysis found only nine papers that had adequately studied the implementation of low carbohydrate diets in type 1 diabetics as of March 2017.
+A meta-analysis published in 2018 found only nine papers that had adequately studied the implementation of low carbohydrate diets in type 1 diabetics as of March 2017.
 This review found that low carbohydrate diets consistently reduced insulin requirements but found inconsistent results in regard to the diet's effect on blood glucose levels.
 3 studies found significant decreases in HbA1c on low carbohydrate diets while 5 found that HbA1c levels were stable.
 This review as well as the ADA consensus statement suggests that low carbohydrate diets may be beneficial for type 1 diabetics but larger clinical trials are needed for further evidence.